-This article has provided an in-depth empirical case of how the RMI and the PSIDS acted as a policy entrepreneur at IMO to achieve progressive policy change on GHG emissions.
+Here, we have provided an in-depth empirical case of how the RMI and the PSIDS acted as a policy entrepreneur at IMO to achieve progressive policy change on GHG emissions.
 In doing so they have overcome two decades of gridlock.
 This demonstrates that small states can be important and constructive players in IOs.
-Of course, they have not acted alone—in multilateral diplomacy nobody can.
+Of course, they have not acted alone—in multilateral diplomacy, nobody can.
 RMI has employed a number of strategies commonly used by small states in climate diplomacy: they have formed a coalition, they have engaged in capacity-building, supported by academics and the diplomatic advisory group Independent Diplomat, they have prioritised the issue of climate-change for their foreign policy, and they have employed issue framing that emphasises the moral urgency of their vulnerability.
 They have also employed a strategy typically unavailable to PSIDS with limited foreign service capacity: venue-shopping.
 They have also exploited the existing, advantageous norms, including the sovereign equality of states, and institutional rules to their advantage.
 These norms and institutions have been in place for decades; the key change has been the RMI and other PSIDS activism at the IMO, and their willingness to work as a group to achieve these objectives.
-The implications of this case study are threefold:
+The implications of this case study are threefold.

 Firstly, it demonstrates how some of the smallest and poorest states with a direct and existential interest in climate policy have driven the agenda despite opposition from larger and richer states, and industry lobbyists.
 This argument is significant because much of the discussion on climate governance presumes that movement towards a global regime is dependent on the leadership of a few large and rich states.
 In this case, the smallest and poorest have led and the large and rich have followed.